AG Jeans: Operation

 AG manufactures all of its products in-house—including cutting, sewing, and distressing.
 With its main manufacturing facility headquartered in South Gate, California, the company has other facilities and affiliates in Los Angeles and Mexico City.
-AG Jeans also has 16 retail stores across the United States and another location on Madison Avenue in New York is expected to open in late 2020.
+AG Jeans has 10 retail stores in the United States, including Madison Avenue, Greene Street, Hudson Yards, and the Upper West Side in New York, and Westheimer Road in Houston.
 As of May 2019, the company employs approximately 550 people at its headquarters in South Gate and another 250 employees at its retail stores.